 Most faculty will be new to serving three distinct audiences (in-person, remote and asynchronous).
 Promoting the social and emotional well-being of faculty and students as they adjust to this delivery mode will be crucial.
 The cognitive load in the initial phase can be reduced through the learning, reflection, and support needed for faculty to become confident, creative and critical (Coldwell-Neilson, 2020).
 This course will focus on how faculty can manage attention, energy, and technology as they deliver in this mode.
 It will also present practical ways to promote learning for all three audiences in a HyFlex class.

-Not all courses are offered each term.Winter 2022 registration opens November 1, 2021.
-Spring 2022 registration opens July 4, 2022.
+Not all courses are offered each term.Spring 2022 registration opens February 7, 2022.
+Fall 2022 registration opens July 4, 2022.

 In person: classes held in person on a campus/site in a classroom/lab/shop/studio for the course duration